-- 1.1 PUPILS - All accidents to pupils involving injury are to be recorded.
+- 1.1 PUPILS All accidents to pupils involving injury are to be recorded.
 This will initially be by using the standard sheets in the academy pupil accident book, which are kept in the first aid cabinets.
 In addition, any reportable incident will immediately be referred to the school leadership.
 Reportable incidents are any fatality, any major injury, which is a break/fracture of any bone with the exception of a toe or finger and any injury where the pupil is taken direct from site to hospital, whether by ambulance, member of staff or relative.
 Notes must be kept of incident, timings and phone calls made. - 1.2 STAFF All accidents to staff (including stress related issues) are to be recorded and this will be done by immediately inputting information on to the accident reporting form (held in the main office). - 1.3 VISITORS - All accidents to visitors other than pupils are to be recorded and this will be done by inputting information on to the accident reporting form. - 1.4 NEAR MISS INCIDENTS - For any near miss incident, which is an incident with the potential to have caused injury to a person or damage to property, an accident/incident form is to be completed.
-The form will be sent to the MAT H&S leader who will then decide if it needs to be forwarded to the Academy Senior Leadership team.
-This will be the case for any major structural collapse, any explosion or any fire which causes the closure of a room or more. - 1.5 BEHAVIOUR INCIDENTS - These include violence, bullying and harassment and are to be recorded by immediately inputting information into the academy behaviour reporting system and reporting to the school DSL and MAT Child Protection and Safeguarding Manager. - 1.6-ACCIDENT INVESTIGATION All incident reports will be initially reviewed by the school Executive Head Teacher/Head of School in conjunction with the MAT Operations Officer who will decide if an internal investigation is necessary.
-Investigation reports will be entered onto the Online Accident Reporting System.
-Significant incidents (as determined by Executive Head Teacher/Head Teacher/Head of School/MAT Operations Officer will be reported to the CEO and the MAT Safety Director for further investigation.
+The form will be sent to the Executive Headteacher/Headteacher who will then decide if it needs to be forwarded to the Trust Operations Officer (H&S Lead).
+This will be the case for any major structural collapse, any explosion or any fire which causes the closure of a room or more. - 1.5 BEHAVIOUR INCIDENTS - These include violence, bullying and harassment and are to be recorded by immediately inputting information into the academy behaviour reporting system and reporting to the school DSL and MAT Child Protection and Safeguarding Manager.

+1.6-ACCIDENT INVESTIGATION & REPORTING -